excap3r/music-discord-rich-presence-macos/README.md

 #### If Installed via DMG
 1. Open the Applications folder in Finder
-2. Drag Music RPC to the Trash
+2. Drag Music Discord Rich Presence to the Trash
 3. Empty the Trash

 #### If Installed from Source